The Winter Fuel Payment and Warm Home Discount

 The Warm Home Discount Scheme

 The Warm Home Discount is a one-off payment of £150 to help with the cost of energy during the winter.
 It's designed to make things a bit easier if you're living on a low income or pension.
+To qualify, you or your partner must have an account with a participating electricity supplier.

 Getting a Warm Home Discount doesn't affect your entitlement to a Winter Fuel Payment or Cold Weather Payment.

 The money won't be paid to you directly – it'll be added as credit to your electricity account.
 This usually happens between October and March (you might be able to get the discount applied to your gas bill if you're a dual-fuel customer – i.e. you have a combined plan for gas and electricity with the same supplier).
+If you use a prepayment meter, you'll probably be given a top-up voucher.

+If you're eligible, you'll usually receive a letter between November and January telling you about the discount.
 If you haven't received a letter by mid-January and you think you're eligible, then you can contact the Warm Home Discount helpline on 0800 030 9322.

 For more information call Age Cymru Advice on 03300 564 365